East Tennessee In-Office Hand Surgery

-As part of his initial vision for bringing an integrated, patient-centered hand clinic to this area, Dr. Gorman saw the benefit of providing the region’s first in-office hand surgical suite to serve patients in east TN, southwest VA, and western NC.
+As part of his initial vision for bringing an integrated, patient-centered hand clinic to this area, Dr. Gorman saw the benefit of providing the region’s first in-office hand surgical suite to serve patients in East Tennessee, Southwest Virginia, and Western North Carolina.
 For hand surgery, many procedures can be performed under local anesthesia without the inconvenience or expense of having to go to another facility.
 In much the same way that dental surgery is usually done in the office without sedation, half of Dr. Gorman’s hand procedures are done this way.
 For hand surgeries where the patient requests intravenous sedation, or when surgical complexity or longer procedure time requires general anesthesia, in-office surgery is not an option, and you may be scheduled for outpatient surgery at a same-day surgery center.

 In-office surgery is performed wide-awake, without sedation, general anesthesia, or regional anesthetic nerve blocks.
 A local anesthetic is gently injected directly into the affected part of the wrist, hand, or fingers.
 A tourniquet may be used on the forearm initially for a few minutes, but it is often not needed at all.
 Patients are completely alert during the surgery and afterward may go home or return to work.

 - You don’t have to arrive several hours before your surgery

 - You don’t have to get undressed

 - Local anesthetic provides pain relief for many hours after surgery